awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 _To verify if the change have been propagated you can open one of the AWS Lambda within teh AWS console and look at the value of the environment variable `HOSTING_DOMAIN`_

 ## Register a client
 To use the identity broker you must register a client_id, redirect_uri, and logout_uri with the `amplifyIdentityBrokerClients` DynamoDB table.
-These values are passed as query string paramters when a request is made to the /oauth2/authorize endpoint and then checked agaisnt the table.
+These values are passed as query string parameters when a request is made to the /oauth2/authorize endpoint and then checked against the table.

 You can decide any client id you like.
 For example `my_application_1` or `7b5a0ffb1dc505d5fddff331af665fb9f6d90e58` are valid client ids.